nzipin/Engineering-Portfolio/README.md

 Please access the portfolio by clicking the file titled, "Noah Zipin Engineering Portfolio"

+Please access my resume by clicking the file titled, "Resume"

 (NOTE: if you would like to access hyperlinks in the portfolio, please download the document)